Luxury Creative Direction & Cultural Strategy

 Styling work published in

-Elle Canada, Variety Magazine, The Hollywood Reporter, Vanity Fair (online), People Magazine (online), The Cut, Go Fug Yourself, APTN News, WWD, Teen Vogue, L.A.
+It’s Interval Magazine, Elle Canada, Variety Magazine, The Hollywood Reporter, Vanity Fair (online), People Magazine (online), The Cut, Go Fug Yourself, APTN News, WWD, Teen Vogue, L.A.
 Times, GQ

 Creative Direction, Photography & Production